To opt out of AFSCME Local 2629 dues:

-In exchange for this unusual benefit AFSCME Local 2629 is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.
-Consequently, the collective bargaining agreement negotiated by the union and your employer will continue to set your wages and any other terms of employment.
-The union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.
+The collective bargaining agreement negotiated by the union and your employer will continue to set the terms and conditions of your employment and the union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.

 No. Under state law, a union contract is binding on all employees in a bargaining unit, regardless of whether they are technically union “members.”
-Your wages and benefits are governed by the collective bargaining agreement and will remain unchanged if you opt out of AFSCME Local 2629.
-Meanwhile, your insurance, retirement and other benefits are not subject to collective bargaining – these are set by the state and will be unaffected if you opt out of AFSCME Local 2629.
+Your compensation, health benefits, retirement, and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of AFSCME 2629.

 While the terms of the contract will still govern your employment, union officials commonly prohibit nonmembers from participating in internal union affairs, such as attending union meetings, voting for union officers or participating in contract ratification votes.
 You’ll also be ineligible for any special “members only” benefits, such as discounts on additional insurance, scholarship programs, or deals the union has arranged with businesses.
 You may no longer receive the union newsletter or similar publications.